Thornathan/Checkers-Project-1/README.md

 Special thanks to:

-- Jim Haff an Jim Clark for helping in SEI-CC-8_SUPPORT when I had a question,
+- Jim Haff an Jim Clark for helping in SEI-CC-8_SUPPORT when I had a question regardless of it being simple or difficult

-- Alex Rowland and Thomas Choi for taking time to do zoom calls when I got very stuck or hit a wall,
+- Alex Rowland and Thomas Choi for taking time to do zoom calls when I got very stuck or hit a wall

+- My fellow classmates for listening to my frustrations in stand-ups as well as my accomplishments

 - My brother David for spending about 3 hours completely looking over my code and helping me figure out how to MOVE THE DAMN CHECKERS.